nyteshade/ne-tag-fns/README.md

 // or, more simply...

-const someString = dedent`
+const someString = dropLowest`
   Some string where all lines in the comment will have their common amount of shared whitespace removed.
-    By default the lowest count, in this case 2, will be dropped and these two lines will also be flush to the left.
+    By default the lowest count, in this case 2, will be dropped and these two lines will also be flush to the left to allow for some margin of error.
       But this set of lines will be indented by the difference, so two spaces in.